linode/docs/docs/applications/configuration-management/install-a-chef-server-workstation-on-ubuntu-18-04/index.md

 The SSL certificates are generated during the installation of the Chef server.
 These certificates are self-signed, which means there isn’t a signing certificate authority (CA) to verify.
 The Chef server's hostname and FQDN should be the same so that the workstation can fetch and verify the SSL certificates.
 You can verify the Chef server's hostname and FQDN by running `hostname` and `hostname -f`, respectively.
 Consult the [Chef documentation](https://docs.chef.io/server_security.html#regenerate-certificates) for details on regenerating SSL certificates.
 {{</ note >}}

-1. Confirm that `knife.rb` is set up correctly by running the client list:
+1. Confirm that `config.rb` is set up correctly by running the client list:

         knife client list